The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 *Example of slidecasting with sprint.*

 Prepositioning can also help you get the most out of your slidecasts.
 For example, if a semi-random mechanic requires you to be in one of two locations depending on the telegraph, you can preposition yourself between the two potential safe spots so you have an easy time reaching either of them.

 ### Natural Dia Refreshes

 Dia is an instant cast GCD which allows you a full GCD of movement, so try to utilize it to cover as much useful ground as possible.
 If you know a Dia refresh window is coming up, you can afford to greed a few more casts in the danger zone before making a swift escape with Dia.

 ### Afflatus Spells

 All of your Lily spells are instant cast GCDs, and Lily sets are DPS neutral if fully completed.
 Since you get one Healing Lily charge every 20s, this means you have four instant casts per minute available including Afflatus Misery, which can cover the majority of movement requirements in any fight.
-If you know you’ll be using Lilies to move for an upcoming mechanic, try to structure your healing plan so that those Lilies won’t be completely overhealing.
+If you know you will be using Lilies to move for an upcoming mechanic, try to structure your healing plan so that those Lilies won’t be completely overhealing.

 Ideally, we do want to put Afflatus Misery into raid buffs whenever possible, so if using Misery for movement would prevent you from using it in upcoming buffs, it may be worth considering another lossless movement option in place of Misery.
 However, do not fixate on putting Misery into buffs if it would otherwise cost you casting uptime.